 |Buried Alive...in 1914?|

 According to the caption in MAGIC, this particular buried alive stunt "was never produced, and proved too difficult."
-The captions in this book were written by Mike Caveney and/or Jim Steinmeyer, so you can take them to the bank.
-The date 1914 is printed on the poster itself, so it's not a misprint.
+The captions in this book were written by Mike Caveney and Jim Steinmeyer, so you can take that to the bank.
+[Or not.
+See UPDATES below.]
+The 1914 date is printed on the poster itself, so it's not a misprint.
 Besides, that is clearly a younger Houdini in the poster image.
 For all his vanity in other ways, Houdini did not portray himself as younger than he was on his publicity (just look at the later Buried Alive poster).

 There is no mention of this in Ken Silverman's Houdini!!!
 The Career of Ehrich Weiss.
 Kalush and Slomon in The Secret Life of Houdini also make no mention of this effect in 1914.
 However, they do state that Houdini was working on a "big new illusion, Buried Alive" in 1918, but offer no details (possibly he was still working on the 1914 stage version?).

 So I guess the new story needs to go something like this: In 1914 Houdini first developed an elaborate stage version of Buried Alive.
 But he never performed it as it proved to be too difficult (to stage?).
 Three years later, he tried a no-frills version as an outdoor stunt in California, and it darn near killed him.
 He dropped the concept until the Shelton test in 1926.
 He then pulled out his old stage version, once again had posters prepared, but died before he ever performed it.

 By the way, the coffin that was used to ship Houdini's body back to New York after his death was either the coffin he had prepared for this effect, or it was the new casket he had made for his little-known second underwater pool test in Worcester MA.
 Or maybe they are one in the same?
 That is also still somewhat unclear.